yannvon/higgs-boson/README.md

 ### Step 1: Implementation of basic ML Methods

 We started by implementing basic machine learning functions that could be handy for the task in the implementations.
-The required function were the following:
+The required functions were the following:

 | Function                                                     | Details                                                      |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |